antarctica/ops-data-store/README.md

 **Note:** Users must be assigned to inherit from any role they wish to act as, and must still login as themselves before acting as a common role, preventing users bypassing access restrictions.

+**Note:** Due to a [bug](https://github.com/qgis/QGIS/issues/57761) in QGIS, the Session Role setting is not respected.
+As a workaround, IT can set a default DB role for users.

 #### Permissions - roles